hannnmc/hannnmc/README.md

 ## 👋 Hey, I'm Han,

-I'm currently a Full stack Software Engineer at Stellar.
-I'm passionate about problem-solving and constantly exploring new technologies to create interesting and useful tools.
-Currently, I enjoy using JavaScript/TypeScript, React, Angular, Ruby on Rails, Python, and CSS to create powerful solutions.
-Please feel free to reach out for collaborations or info!
+I'm currently a Full stack Software Engineer at Stellar, an IT Consulting company based in NYC.
+I'm passionate about learning new technologies and using them to solve complex problems.
+Please feel free to reach out!

 ### Checkout my portfolio - <a target="_blank" rel=”noreferrer” href="https://hanchen.dev" >Here</a>